bromeostasis/refed-assignment/README.md

 * **Adding virutalenv.** To ensure more consistent execution across different computers, I would use virtualenv.
 * **Friendlier script execution.** For convenience, it'd be nice to have the script take more inputs or be a bit more interactive.
 We could control things like filenames, output directories, resetting data, and potentially choosing which portions of the assignment to run.

-## Misc: assumptions and corrections
+## Miscellaneous: assumptions and corrections

 Finally, here are a few assumptions I made and corrections I noticed in the assignment: